Lolindhir/PnP/src/assets_raw/Rules/Classes/Ranger.md

 ### Level 10: Tireless [none]
 Primal forces now help fuel you on your journeys, granting you the following benefits.

 **Temporary Hit Points.** As a Magic action, you can give yourself a number of Temporary Hit Points equal to 1d8 plus your Wisdom modifier (minimum of 1).
-You can use this action a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.
+You can use this action a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you start a new Adventuring Period.

 **Endurance.** Whenever you would gain one or more levels of Exhaustion, you can expend a spell slot to steel yourself against the strain.
 Reduce the levels of Exhaustion gained by a number equal to the level of the spell slot expended (minimum of 1).
 You cannot reduce the Exhaustion gained below 0.

-**Decrease Exhaustion.** Whenever you finish a Short Rest, your Exhaustion level, if any, decreases by 1.
+**Decrease Exhaustion.** At the end of a Short Rest, you can reduce your Exhaustion level by 1.
+You can use this benefit up to twice per Adventuring Period.

 ### Level 13: Improved Hunter’s Stance [none]
 Starting at 13th level, your mastery of the hunt allows you to draw greater benefits from your chosen Hunter’s Stance.
 While a Hunter’s Stance is active, it gains the following additional effects.